Stars Hollow: Founding

-Another story of Stars Hollow's founding was presented in the season five, episode 18, "To Die and Let Diorama."
+Another story of Stars Hollow's founding was presented in the season five episode "To Die and Let Diorama."
 A talking display built in the new Stars Hollow Museum explained that a Puritan family first discovered the area while looking for a place to settle.
-They named it as such because of "the stars, so bright; this forest, so hollow!"
+The town therefore gained its name from their observation of "the stars, so bright; this forest, so hollow!"